INTRODUCTION

 - Set locale settings

-- Keyboard layout: select your keyboard layout
+- Keyboard layout: Choose the layout that matches your keyboard

-Finally you will see a warning that all data on your SD-Card will be erased.
+Finally, you will see a warning that all data on your SD card will be erased.
 Click [YES] to proceed.

-3 - Boot up your Raspberry Pi and find it on your local network
+3 - Boot Up Your Raspberry Pi and Find It on Your Local Network

-Insert your SD Card into your Raspberry Pi and connect it to a power supply.
-Its status LED's will blink for a while before it will connect to your local network because the Raspberry Pi is performing its first time setup.
-Depending on your Raspberry Pi model it may take up to 5 minutes to complete!
+Insert the microSD card into your Raspberry Pi and connect it to a reliable power supply.
+The status LEDs on the board will begin blinking as it performs its first-time setup.
+Be patient: depending on your Raspberry Pi model, this process can take up to 5 minutes to complete.

 # Install nmap:sudo port install nmap

-# List all connected devices:sudo nmap -sP 192.168.1.0/24
+# List all connected devices:

 4 - Connect to your Raspberry Pi via SSH

-Your computer will warn you: The authenticity of host '192.168.1.123 (192.168.1.123)' can't be established.
-This is ok!
-Type Yes and press [ENTER].
-Next enter the Raspberry Pi user password you set up earlier to log in.
+The first time you connect, your Mac will display a security warning: The authenticity of host '192.168.1.123 (192.168.1.123)' can't be established.
+This is completely normal.
+Type Yes and press [ENTER] to continue.

 SECURITY